Frequently Asked Questions

 Is there a romantic lookout?

+In 2021, the Lorimers built a road up to the top of one of the escarpments on Ooraminna.
 The view of the East and West Macdonnell ranges from the lookout is unsurpassed.

 Any More Questions?